Farrakhan’s Bigotry Finds Traction Across the Political Spectrum

 Here are examples from the Republican side of the aisle:

-In California, John Fitzgerald, a proud Holocaust denier, captured 23 percent of the vote in the “open primary” in a California congressional district northeast of San Francisco.
-This made him the official GOP candidate and, initially, won him the automatic endorsement of the state Republican Party, which inexplicably waited two months before it rescinded the endorsement.
-Among Fitzgerald’s eye-popping platform planks was an endorsement of the Farrakhan’s scurrilous pseudo-history “The Secret Relationship Between Blacks and Jews,” falsely alleging that the tiny number of colonial Jewish merchants “dominated” the massive slave trade between Africa and the Americas.
+· In California, John Fitzgerald, a proud Holocaust denier, captured 23 percent of the vote in the “open primary” in a California congressional district northeast of San Francisco.
+This made him the official GOP candidate and, initially, won him the automatic endorsement of the State Republican Party which inexplicably waited two months before it rescinded the endorsement.
+Among Fitzgerald’s eye-popping platform planks: endorsement of the Farrakhan’s scurrilous pseudo-history, “The Secret Relationship Between Blacks and Jews,” falsely alleging that the tiny number of colonial Jewish merchants “dominated” the massive slave trade between Africa and the Americas.

-In Illinois, the Land of Lincoln, Arthur Jones, who boasts that he was once head of the American Nazi Party, ran unopposed and won a GOP congressional primary in a district that includes parts of the city of Chicago, defending this position: “To me, the Holocaust is what I said it is — it’s an international extortion racket.”
-Republican Gov. Bruce Rauner hesitated before declaring that the GOP faithful should vote for anybody, even a Democrat, other than the neo-Nazi Jones.
+· In Illinois, “The Land of Lincoln,” Arthur Jones, who boasts that he was once head of the American Nazi Party, ran unopposed and won a GOP congressional primary in a district including parts of the city of Chicago, defending the position that: “To me the Holocaust is what I said it is: It’s an international extortion racket.”
+Republican Governor Bruce Rauner hesitated before declaring that the GOP faithful should vote for anybody, even a Democrat, other than the Neo-Nazi Jones.

-Like Louis Farrakhan and other anti-Semites before him, Estrada has taken a page from Farrakhan’s anti-Jewish playbook and invoked “God’s chosen people” to justify her vilification of Jews, not just Zionists.
-She apparently took no notice that Farrakhan’s hateful dog whistle also transcends the racial chasm between Black nationalists and white racist anti-Semites who marched in Charlottesville last August.
-Alt-right Charlottesville guru Richard Spencer wants to meet with Farrakhan, to work together toward “the sort of self-determination we and the broader alt-right support.”
+Like Farrakhan and other anti-Semites before him, Estrada has taken a page from Farrakhan’s anti-Jewish playbook and invoked ‘God’s Chosen People’ to justify her vilification of Jews, not just Zionists.
+She apparently took no notice that Farrakhan’s hateful dog whistle also transcends the racial chasm between Black Nationalists and White racist anti-Semites who marched in Charlottesville this past August.
+Alt-right Charlottesville guru Richard Spencer wants to meet with Farrakhan, to work together toward “the sort of self-determination we and the broader Alt-Right support.”

-Fifty years ago, the Rev. Martin Luther King Jr. inspired young people of all races to dream of a colorblind America.
-Today, we are witness to bigots from the far left and the far right who praise Farrakhan, energized by his divisive demagoguery.
+Fifty years ago, Rev. Martin Luther King, Jr., inspired young people of all races to dream of a color blind America.
+Today, we are witness to bigots from the far Left and the far Right who praise Farrakhan, energized by his divisive demagoguery.
 These extremists are hard at work wending their way into the mainstream of our society.